fsspec/adlfs/README.md

 Details
 -------
-The package includes pythonic filesystem implementations for both Azure Datalake Gen1 and Azure Datalake Gen2, that facilitate interactions between both Azure Datalake implementations and Dask.
+The package includes pythonic filesystem implementations for both [Azure Blobs](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview) and [Azure Datalake Gen2 (ADLS)](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction), that facilitate interactions between these implementations and Dask.
 This is done leveraging the [intake/filesystem_spec](https://github.com/intake/filesystem_spec/tree/master/fsspec) base class and Azure Python SDKs.

-Operations against both Gen1 Datalake currently only work with an Azure ServicePrincipal with suitable credentials to perform operations on the resources of choice.

-Operations against the Gen2 Datalake are implemented by leveraging [Azure Blob Storage Python SDK](https://github.com/Azure/azure-sdk-for-python).
+Operations against Azure Blobs and ADLS Gen2 are implemented by leveraging [Azure Blob Storage Python SDK](https://github.com/Azure/azure-sdk-for-python).

 ### Setting credentials
 The `storage_options` can be instantiated with a variety of keyword arguments depending on the filesystem.
 The most commonly used arguments are: